cloudmesh-community/case/README.md

 SCAD [@www-scad] is a program that can creating 3D CAD models.
 It is freely available for the common operating systems.
 The special aspect about SCAD is that it is based on a programming language to develop the model instead of a Graphics interface.
-This allows a programatic creation of the model and modification through its programming language rather than a drag and dorp interface.
+This allows a programmatic creation of the model and modification through its programming language rather than a drag and drop interface.

-The cad files for the case are shard in scad and svg format in the following location
+The CAD files for the case are shard in SCAD and SVG format in the following location

 * <https://github.com/cloudmesh-community/case/tree/master/design/scad>